joelsalzman/joelsalzman.github.io/index.md

             <span>
               My degree in "Where?"
               </br></br>
+              My coursework
+              </br></br>
-              I have pursued two topics of research.
-The first is voting.
+              The first research topic I've pursued is voting.
-                I performed an analysis of where votes matter most, which you can see <a href="#Portfolio">below</a>.
+                I wanted to know where votes have mattered most across the United States in federal elections in the past twenty years.
+                  The results are <a href="#Portfolio">below</a>.
                   I'm also developing an algorithm to identify precincts with inordinately diluted voting power for use as potential evidence of gerrymandering.
+              </br></br>
-                The second is indoor cartography.
-Our lab built 3D models of indoor spaces from LIDAR scans using deep learning classification techniques and we're working on programatically generating millimeter-accurate models.
+                The second topic I've researched is indoor cartography.
+                  Our lab built 3D models of indoor spaces from LIDAR scans using deep learning classification techniques to ultimately develop a programatic method of generating millimeter-accurate models.
             </span>

           <h3>Philosophy (Ethics and Public Policy)</h3>